jmkristian/OutpostForSCCo/README.md

 Uninstall as you would any program.
 For example on Windows 8, open the control panel "Programs and Features", right click "Outpost for LAARES" and click "Uninstall".
+If you don't see Outpost for LAARES, try closing and re-opening the control panel.
 After uninstallation is complete, exit and restart Outpost.

 For a